Spatial-Systems-Biology-Freiburg/FisIM/docs/source/getting_started/examples/baranyi_roberts.rst

 For simplicity, we would consider the prior case :math:`y(t_i) = x_1(t_i)`.

 .. code-block:: python3
-    :caption: The input file: the observables definition.
+    :caption: The Observables to be used to calculate the Sensitivities

     def obs_fun(t, x, u, p, ode_args):
     # Define the observable function